Extiri/extiri-docs/docs/users/logout_user.md

 Method: `GET`

-This endpoint will delete specified user.
-The account will be deleted within 7 days.
-Account can be restored by logging in during this period.
+This endpoint will log out specified user.
+Token will be invalidated.

 ## Parameters
 ### Headers